Fayetteville Workers’ Compensation Lawyer

 How Much Does It Cost to Hire a Fayetteville Workers Compensation Attorney?

 Most workers comp lawyers in Georgia operate on a contingency fee basis.
 You don’t pay anything until the end of your case.
 According to Georgia law, law firms aren’t allowed to charge more than 25% of your compensation award.
 Workers’ Compensation Lawyers Coalition bears all the risks of representing you.
-You pay nothing unless we win.
+You pay nothing unless our workers’ compensation attorneys win.

 What Should I Do if My Workers Compensation Claim is Denied?

 There’s no guarantee that the insurance provider will approve your compensation claim.
 If the company denies your claim, reach out to a competent workers’ compensation lawyer near Fayetteville immediately.
 Workers’ Compensation Lawyers Coalition will gather enough evidence to support your comp claim.
 Our legal team will prove that the workplace accident caused your injury.
-We will then proceed to file an appeal with SBWC using the WC-14 form.
+Our workers’ comp lawyers will then proceed to file an appeal with SBWC using the WC-14 form.

 What Responsibility Does the Employee Have in Filing a Workers Comp Claim?